 I would recommend finding the lightest shade of foundation you can, I like Cover Girl TruBlend in the lightest shade.
 Before applying this, dot on a bit of Maybelline stick concealer in White (not sure if this is the actual color but it looks white) and then blend with a foundation brush; it gives the best coverage and blends the concealer in all over with the base to create a smooth porcelain finish.
-I hope this helps, I struggled what seems like FOREVER to find a matching shade! xoposted over 2 years ago
+I hope this helps, I struggled what seems like FOREVER to find a matching shade! xoposted almost 4 years ago

 I had the same problem for years but then I found Bobbi Brown’s shade ‘Alabaster’, you can see it here: